PersonGhost/Portfolio/README.md

 - https://fanaticshop.com.br/

-Above you can see some of my projects that I've done this year (Website).
-You also can find here my Java Bukkit projects that I've made to some of my servers or servers that I've worked already is not a lot but it's what I can show.
+</p>Above you can see some of my projects that I've done this year (Website).
+You also can find here my Java Bukkit projects that I've made to some of my servers or servers that I've worked already is not a lot but it's what I can show.</p>

 <h5>Social media below:</h5>